A synthetic monopole source of Kalb-Ramond field in diamond: Results

-As the field strength $B_z$ increases, the two nodal rings expand away from the origin.
-When $B_z<R_0$, they are enclosed in the integration hypersphere of fixed radius $R_0$.
-When $B_z=R_0$, the nodal rings cross the boundary of our enclosed manifold, triggering a sharp response of both experimental observables $\mathcal{G}$, $\mathcal{B}$.
-When $B_z>R_0$, the spectrum becomes gapped inside the integration hypersphere and the nodal rings are outside.
-For various $B_z$, we perform linear and elliptical parametric modulators to reconstruct the metric tensor (Fig.~S15-S20) and the Berry curvature (Fig.~S21-S27), from which we obtain $\mathcal{G}$, $\mathcal{B}$.
-Remarkably, both experimental observables clearly signal the nodal rings crossing the hypersphere at $B_z=R_0$, an indication of the topological nodal ring semimetal phase (Fig.~\ref{fig:phase_transition}).
-We also find the analytical form for $\mathcal B$ (see Supplementary Material~\cite{SOM}) matching well with experiments:
+As the field strength $B_z$ increases, the two spectral rings expand from the origin and cross the boundary of our integration hypersphere at $B_z=H_0$.
+For various $B_z$, we perform linear and elliptical parametric modulations to reconstruct the metric tensor (Fig.~S16-S21) and the Berry curvature (Fig.~S22-S28), from which we obtain $\mathcal{G}$, $\mathcal{B}$.
+Remarkably, we observe a sharp response from both experimental observables $\mathcal{G}$, $\mathcal{B}$ at $B_z=H_0$, signaling the topological spectral ring (Fig.~\ref{fig:phase_transition}).
+The results are in agreement with the simulation for $\mathcal{G}$ and analytical form for $\mathcal{B}$~\cite{SOM},

-These results show that, as $B_z$ increase at fixed $H_0$, our system simulates phase transitions from the Weyl semimetal phase ($B_z=0$), to the topological nodal ring semimetal phase ($B_z<R_0$) characterized by a constant $\mathcal B$, and to a gapped system inside the first effective BZ when $B_z>R_0$.
+These results reveal how exotic spectral transitions can be simulated in our system, upon increasing $B_z$ while keeping $H_0$ fixed (i.e. restricting ourselves to a hypersphere in parameter space):~From the Weyl-type nodes ($B_z=0$) to topological spectral rings ($B_z<H_0$), characterized by a robust $\mathcal B$ index, and eventually to a gapped spectrum ($B_z>H_0$).